AliceDTRH/HappyDay/README.md

 # HappyDay
-A Paper Minecraft plugin that removed monsters when the day starts.
+A Paper Minecraft plugin that removes monsters when the day starts.